near-examples/chainsig-script/README.md

 cargo near deploy [ACCOUNT_ID]
 ```

-The Near contract has the following features:
+The NEAR contract has the following features:

 1. `sign` method accepts a payload that is the unhashed RLP encoded EVM transaction data e.g. `6a627842000000000000000000000000525521d79134822a342d330bd91DA67976569aF1` calls the method `mint` with an address argument of `525521d79134822a342d330bd91DA67976569aF1`
-2. `PUBLIC_RLP_ENCODED_METHOD_NAMES` stores public EVM method name hashes that can be called from this Near contract to the destination address e.g. the method name `mint` hashes `6a627842000000000000000000000000`
+2. `PUBLIC_RLP_ENCODED_METHOD_NAMES` stores public EVM method name hashes that can be called from this NEAR contract to the destination address e.g. the method name `mint` hashes `6a627842000000000000000000000000`
-3. `COST` must be paid in Near
+3. `COST` must be paid in NEAR
 4. `path` and `key_version` arguments are passed through to MPC `sign` call, but in the future could be used as additional features for applications or security

 To use, set the following `.env` vars accordingly: